TakudzwaChoto/PROJECTS/README.md

-This are python projects based on various technologies like blockchain and libraries like Streamlit,Flask,Tkinter.In order to use them ,you have to familarize with them first , Below are the links to learn and familiarize with them.
+These are python projects based on various technologies like blockchain and libraries like Streamlit,Flask,Tkinter.In order to use them ,you have to familarize with them first , Below are the links to learn and familiarize with them.
 Flask here:https://flask.palletsprojects.com/en/3.0.x/ ,
 Streamlit Cloud here:https://streamlit.io/cloud ,